 Many limitations are present in any set of tornado records and must be addressed before the development of tornado climatologies and larger-scale analyses.
 Several authors (Doswell and Burgess 1988, Grazulis 1993, Brooks et al. 2003, Verbout et al. 2006, and others) have identified factors that contribute to inaccuracies in tornado reporting, including: 1) errors in reporting of time and location information, 2) changes in population and related population biases in tornado reporting, 3) evolution of the nature of detailed storm surveys through time, 4) improved efforts toward collecting tornado damage information for warning verification, and 5) the subjective nature of damage scale (F/EF) ratings for tornadoes.
 Brooks et al. (2003) also state that tornadoes are a rare occurrence at any particular location.
 CS08 dealt with these limitations by qualitatively linking observed shifts in tornado activity to atmospheric teleconnections between ENSO and synoptic-scale features that are known contributors to tornado outbreaks (i.e., surface cyclone tracks, lower-tropospheric convergence anomalies, and shifts in the position of the jet stream).
 A similar, yet even more detailed approach compared to CS08 is employed here and discussed in greater detail in Section 2.2 and Chapter 4.

 As mentioned in Chapter 1, the present study builds on the foundation of CS08.
 That study used a subset of the SPC tornado dataset that only included January through March 1950-2003 tornadoes that occurred on ‘tornado outbreak days’ that were defined (like here) as days in which six or more tornadoes occurred in a 24 hour period (0600 UTC – 0600 UTC), but for anywhere in the continental U.S. This tornado outbreak day criterion was used and alluded to in previous studies of tornado outbreaks (Pautz 1969; Galway 1975, 1977; Brooks et al. 2003; Schneider et al. 2004; Doswell et al. 2006).
-As indicated in Chapter 1, it was employed here because tornado outbreak days imply organization and influence by synoptic-scale atmospheric conditions (which here are assumed to be influenced by larger-scale climate system modes such as ENSO) and because they exhibit less pronounced secular trends than total tornado counts as shown in Section 3.1.
+As indicated in Chapter 1, it was employed here because tornado outbreak days imply organization and influence by synoptic-scale atmospheric conditions (which here are assumed to be influenced by larger-scale climate system modes such as ENSO) and because they exhibit less pronounced secular trends than total tornado counts as will be shown in Section 3.1.

 CS08 limited its investigation to January-March tornado outbreak days because that part of winter accounted for the strongest teleconnections between El Niño/La Niña and Northern Hemispheric weather patterns (Horel and Wallace 1981, Ropelewski and Halpert 1987).
 April has been included in the present study to account for influences on tornado activity that persist beyond that period and also to incorporate several historic tornado outbreaks that resulted in extensive societal impacts (e.g., April 11, 1965 Palm Sunday outbreak; April 3, 1974 Super Outbreak).